yashverma8111/Car-Selling-Price-Prediction/README.md

 - `car_data.csv`: This CSV file contains the dataset used for training and testing the predictive model.
 It includes various features related to cars and their corresponding selling prices.

-- `main.py`: This Python script contains the code for loading the dataset, preprocessing the data, training a Linear Regression model, and making predictions.
+- `prize_prediction.ipynb`: This Python script contains the code for loading the dataset, preprocessing the data, training a Linear Regression model, and making predictions.
 It also calculates the R-squared error score to assess the model's performance.

 - `README.md`: This README file provides a concise overview of the project, its objectives, and instructions for running the code.
 It explains the dataset, the approach taken to predict selling prices, and how to interpret the results.